Cofred/Name-Enquiry/README.md

 # Name-Enquiry
 Guide for Name Enquiry API

-This method retrieves the Name of any Account or UserID.
-You can get the User Full Name using Account Number or UserID with respective parameters.
+This method retrieves the Name of any UserID.
+You can get the User Full Name using UserID with respective parameters.

 HTTP Method: GET